tothmelinda/tothmelinda/README.md

 Testing: 🧪 Junit 5, Mockito, Jacoco.
 Testing frameworks that I use to write unit and integration tests, and measure test coverage.

-📫 Get in touch
-Feel free to reach out to me via email if you have any questions or if you're interested in working together on a project.
-You can also find me on LinkedIn.